Overview

 Generating responses in a JSON Format

 For Python users, we recommend using the Pydantic library to generate JSON schema.
 Unsupported JSON Schemas Recursive JSON schema is not supported.
 As a result of that, unconstrained objects are not supported either.
-Here’s a few example of unsupported schemas:Links in JSON Responses: Requesting links as part of a JSON response may not always work reliably and can result in hallucinations or broken links.
-Models may generate invalid URLs when forced to include links directly in structured outputs.To ensure all links are valid, use the links returned in the
+Here’s a few example of unsupported schemas:Generating responses using a regex

 Supported Regex- Characters: